fehmi/simply.js/docs/getting-started.md

 ## Use the Component

-You can use `get()` function of simply.js to load your component anywhere in your app/page like this.
+You can use Simply.js's `get()` function to load your component anywhere in your application or page, as shown below.

 ```js
 get("hello-world.html");
 ```

-After getting your component, the filename without extension will be your custom tag name and then you will be able to put the component anywhere you want by just writing the tag like this.
+Once your component is loaded, its filename (without the extension) will serve as its custom tag name, allowing you to place the component anywhere by simply using the tag, like this:

 ```html
 <hello-world></hello-world>